Synovus

-Synovus Financial Corp., formerly the Columbus Bank and Trust Company, is an American financial services company with approximately $62 billion in assets based in Columbus, Georgia.
-Synovus provides commercial and retail banking, investment, and mortgage services through 249 branches and 335 ATMs in Georgia, Alabama, South Carolina, Florida, and Tennessee.
-On July 25 2025, Pinnacle Financial Partners announced its intent to purchase Synovus in an $8.6 billion all-stock deal, thus creating the 28th largest lender in the US, with $116 billion in assets.
+Synovus Financial Corp., formerly the Columbus Bank and Trust Company, is a financial services firm with approximately $62 billion in assets.
+Based in Columbus, Georgia, it provides commercial and retail banking, investment, and mortgage services through 249 branches and 335 ATMs in Georgia, Alabama, South Carolina, Florida, and Tennessee.

-Company history
+In July 2025, Pinnacle Financial Partners announced its intent to purchase Synovus in an $8.6 billion all-stock deal, thus creating the 28th largest lender in the US, with $116 billion in assets.
+In January 2026, it was announced that the two institutions had completed the merger of their operations.

+History

 The bank opened in 1888 following an incident at a textile mill in which a worker's dress became entangled in machinery, spilling the money she had sewn into her hem onto the floor.
 After she explained to a factory executive that she had felt this was the safest place to keep her savings, he offered instead to secure her money in the mill safe and pay her interest on her balance.
 This service was soon offered to all company employees.

 Synovus's founding parent company, Columbus Bank and Trust (CB&T), has deep roots in its hometown.
 CB&T started TSYS in 1959 and in 1974 the company began processing credit cards for other banks.
 In 1983, CB&T made TSYS a separate publicly traded company, retaining majority ownership.

-On October 25, 2007, TSYS and Synovus (holding 81% of shares at the time) announced a spin-off that was completed as of the end of 2007.[4]
+On October 25, 2007, TSYS and Synovus (holding 81% of shares at the time) announced a spin-off that was completed as of the end of 2007.
 Synovus took its current name in 2010.

+In August 2009, due to the 2008 financial crisis, the bank was listed as one of more than 150 United States lenders that owned nonperforming loans equal in value to 5% or more of their holdings, exceeding a threshold said to threaten its survival.

+In early 2010, Synovus consolidated thirty separate state bank charters into one Georgia charter and began the transition toward operating as a more centralized bank. the company laid off 850 employees and closed many branches in early 2011.

+In July 2013, it repaid $967.9 million borrowed under the Troubled Asset Relief Program.
+Beginning in late 2017 and ending in mid-2018, the firm transitioned from 28 locally-branded divisions to a single Synovus brand.